-As well as being co-parents, we (Essex County Council and our partners) can adopt some of the grandparent roles that many new parents enjoy when starting a family.

-We can use our resources to support care leavers with children to grow in capability and confidence as parents.
-This can be practical such as through the Essex Life Portal, our online tool for care leavers which provides advice on life skills, health skills and financial knowledge.
-It should also be providing extra emotional wellbeing support and someone to talk to when life gets overwhelming, vital for all new parents, as part of our ongoing duty of care.
-We have a wealth of experience across the Essex system and could explore connecting care leavers with children with people within our various organisations, for example someone to talk to about balancing work and family or managing children with additional needs.
+As well as being co-parents, we (Essex and our partners) can adopt some of the grandparent roles that many new parents enjoy when starting a family.
+This can be practical - building on the Essex Life Portal, our online tool which provides advice on life skills, health skills and financial knowledge.
+It should also be providing emotional wellbeing support, vital for all new parents, as part of our ongoing duty of care.

-Co-Grandparent support needs to be easily accessible and well-promoted through PAs and other professionals.
-New parents often don't have the capacity to seek out support, so it needs to be readily available at times of need.
-The pandemic has highlighted that in times of crisis, we should give special consideration to our care leavers with children and think creatively about the support we could give them as Co-Grandparents, such as continued access to school and childcare during lockdown (like key workers).
+The pandemic has highlighted that in times of crisis, we should give special consideration our care leavers with children and think creatively about the support we could give them as Co-Grandparents, such as continued access to school and childcare during lockdown (like key workers).
+We will continue to work with the CiCC to develop this new approach and our role as Co-Grandparents.